iwashun22/crud-operator/README.md

    // output:
    //       [{ id: '123abc', name: 'Peter' },
    //         { id: '2189', name: 'Susan', email: 'random@gmail.com' }]

+   console.log(
+      users.read({ name: 'peter' });
+   ) // log only users with name peter (include upper-case)
    ```

 - ### `update`
    Update the object.
-You can pass any required properties when the option `strictMode = false`.
+You can pass any required properties when the option `strictMode` is `false`.
 You can change all the objects if the required properties match both of lower-case and upper-case.
 However, I recommend to use this method by passing `id`.

    **Types**